Keyboard shortcuts

 A Model class in Cloesce may have both static and instance methods.

-A static method is the most simple, it simply exists on the same namespace as the Model class itself.
+A static method simply exists on the same namespace as the Model class.
 An instance method exists on an actual instance of the Model.

-Methods must be decorated with a HTTP Verb such as @GET, @POST, etc. to be exposed as API endpoints.
+Methods must be decorated with an HTTP Verb such as @Get, @Post, etc. to be exposed as API endpoints.

 import { Model, Integer, HttpResult } from "cloesce/backend";